jiahaoecon/webpage/_pages/research.md

    <summary>   Abstract</summary>

-This paper introduces a projection-based wild bootstrap (PWB) method for inference in linear regression models with two-way clustered data.
-We examine all possible scenarios for the asymptotic distribution of the estimator—Gaussian and non- Gaussian—classifying them into five distinct cases.
-In one scenario, no procedure can achieve uniform consistency under a fully unspecified DGP, and our method is the first to cover the remaining four.
-We identify and apply two diagnostic factors to distinguish between these scenarios.
-In addition, our procedure accommodates arbitrary serial dependence.
+This paper develops bootstrap procedures for inference in linear regression models with two-way clustered data.
+We characterize the estimator's asymptotic behavior in five mutually exclusive and exhaustive regimes: three Gaussian and two non-Gaussian.
+We establish four impossibility results: heterogeneous score components preclude uniform consistency; uniform consistency also fails in one non-Gaussian (infeasible) regime; the infeasible regime is not uniformly distinguishable from a feasible one; and uniform validity over all feasible regimes rules out uniform conservativeness over the infeasible regime.

-Simulation results demonstrate the accuracy and flexibility of the proposed method, making it a robust tool for empirical work involving complex clustering structures.
+To address the feasible regimes, we propose a data-driven regime classifier and a projection-based wild bootstrap procedure.
+The procedure delivers uniformly valid inference across the four feasible regimes while allowing serial dependence along the second clustering dimension and spatial dependence along the first.
+This combination of regime adaptivity and flexible dependence is new to the two-way clustering literature.
+Monte Carlo simulations confirm the accuracy and flexibility of the proposed methods in settings with complex clustering structures.

 </details>